src-bin/substrate-docs/mgmt/writing-terraform-code.md

 * `module.substrate.tags.quality`: The quality of this AWS account, from the tags on the account itself.
 * `module.substrate.cidr_prefix`: The CIDR prefix of this environment/quality's shared VPC.
 * `module.substrate.private_subnet_ids`: A _set_ of three private subnet IDs in this environment/quality's shared VPC.
 * `module.substrate.public_subnet_ids`: A _set_ of three public subnet IDs in this environment/quality's shared VPC.
-(This set is empty in admin accounts.)
+(This set is empty in your Substrate account, which only has public networks because bastion/jump hosts need public IP addresses.)
 * `module.substrate.vpc_id`: The ID of this environment/quality's shared VPC.